Table of Contents

 The team at Brightlio are expert in Unified Communications.
 We differentiate ourselves from other UCaaS resellers through our expertise, friendly service, fast response times, and competitive pricing.
 We partner with the best UCaaS and CCaaS providers in the market and will help you pick the right solution for your technical needs and budget.

 Quotes and solution designs are always free, so asking the Brightlio team for a quote is an easy decision.
 As a telecommunications broker, our commissions are paid by the provider meaning if you purchase a solution we recommend, there is no additional cost.
-We also offer other services, including colocation, network connectivity, cloud, and advisory services.
+We also offer other services, including colocation, network connectivity, cloud, SD-WAN, and data center and managed services advisory services.

 If you need advice on a cloud communication platform for business, we would love to help.
 Start on a new project with Brightlio today!